What is Trust Imaging?

 Trust imaging is the process of using software and a scanner to digitize and organize the variety of documents that are associated with a trust.

 There are many types of trusts.
-Some simply manage a customer’s existing assets, while others are more actively involved with investment decisions for customers.
+Some simply manage a customer or member’s existing assets, while others are more actively involved with investment decisions for customers.
 In the case of an incapacitated person, a trust may pay all bills on his or her behalf.

-Due to the diversity and volume of documents that can be involved, banks often opt for trust imaging systems.
+Due to the diversity and volume of documents that can be involved, banks and credit unions often opt for trust imaging systems.
 This allows a financial institution to reduce its volume of paper and permits easier access to the files, which—in addition to the trust agreement—may include:

 • Beneficiary information